Holden Roberto: Political career

-On July 14, 1954, Roberto and Manuel Ventura Barros Sidney Necaca founded the Union of Peoples of Northern Angola (UPNA), later renamed the Union of Peoples of Angola (UPA).
+On 14 July 1954, Roberto and Manuel Ventura Barros Sidney Necaca founded the Union of Peoples of Northern Angola (UPNA), later renamed the Union of Peoples of Angola (UPA).
 Roberto, serving as UPA President, represented Angola in the All-African Peoples Congress of Ghana which he secretly attended in Accra, Ghana in December 1958.
 There he met Patrice Lumumba, the future Prime Minister of the Democratic Republic of the Congo, Kenneth Kaunda, the future President of Zambia, and Kenyan nationalist Tom Mboya.
 He acquired a Guinean passport and visited the United Nations.
 Jonas Savimbi, the future leader of UNITA, joined the UPA in February 1961 at the urging of Mboya and Kenyan Prime Minister Jomo Kenyatta.
 Later that year Roberto appointed Savimbi Secretary-General of the UPA.

 The United States National Security Council began giving Roberto aid in the 1950s, paying him $6,000 annually until 1962 when the NSC increased his salary to $10,000 for intelligence-gathering.
+A document produced by The State Department's Bureau of Intelligence and Research's (INR) on March 6, 1967, states that the "CIA has had a relationship with Roberto since 1955".

 National Liberation Front of Angola

 After visiting the United Nations, he returned to Kinshasa and organized Bakongo militants.
-He launched an incursion into Angola on March 15, 1961, leading 4,000 to 5,000 militants.
+He launched an incursion into Angola on 15 March 1961, leading 4,000 to 5,000 militants.
 His forces took farms, government outposts, and trading centers, killing everyone they encountered.
 At least 1,000 whites and an unknown number of natives were killed.
 Commenting on the incursion, Roberto said, "this time the slaves did not cower".
 The men killed everyone in sight.

-Roberto met with United States President John F. Kennedy on April 25, 1961.
+Roberto met with United States President John F. Kennedy on 25 April 1961.
 When he applied for aid later that year from the Ghanaian government, President Kwame Nkrumah turned him down on the grounds that the U.S. government was already paying him.
-Roberto merged the UPA with the Democratic Party of Angola to form the FNLA in March 1962, and a few weeks later established the Revolutionary Government of Angola in Exile (GRAE) on March 27, appointing Savimbi to the position of Foreign Minister.
+Roberto merged the UPA with the Democratic Party of Angola to form the FNLA in March 1962, and a few weeks later established the Revolutionary Government of Angola in Exile (GRAE) on 27 March, appointing Savimbi to the position of Foreign Minister.
 Roberto established a political alliance with Zairian President Mobutu Sese Seko by divorcing his wife and marrying a woman from Mobutu's wife's village.
 Roberto visited Israel in the 1960s and received aid from the Israeli government from 1963 to 1969.

 Savimbi left the FNLA in 1964 and founded UNITA in response to Roberto's unwillingness to spread the war outside the traditional Kingdom of Kongo.

 Zhou Enlai, Premier of the People's Republic of China, invited Roberto to visit the PRC in 1964.
 Roberto did not go because Moise Tshombe, the President of Katanga, told him he would not be allowed to return to the Congo.